-The Advisory Board for the Mayo Clinic Center for Social Media and its Social Media Health Network includes representatives from various health care roles, including patients, who have been actively using social media, as well as representatives from other industries whose insights will help support the center's mission.
+The External Advisory Board (EAB) for the Mayo Clinic Center for Social Media (MCCSM) and its Social Media Health Network (SMHN) includes individuals from throughout the health care industry and beyond.
+Members include patients actively using social media, as well as representatives from other industries whose insights help support our mission.

 Patricia is active in Second Life and virtual worlds with particular emphasis on its use for individuals with disabilities.
 In Second Life, she is a co-founder of the Healthcare Education group, as well as the SLHealthy guide to health locations, communities and activities in Second Life.
 She is committed to accessibility issues and is a member of several instructional and Internet organizations.
 Among her publications is the Medical Library Association Encyclopedic Guide to Searching and Finding Health Information on the Web.
 She is equally active in social media, providing training and advising many units within the UM campus community, providing support to autism community events on Twitter, and actively participating in the #hcsm weekly Twitter chats.
 She blogs regularly at ETechLib and Cool Toys.